Greetings from the President

 photo of Teruyuki HIROTA

-SHigeo KODAMA,
+Shigeo KODAMA,

 President, Japanese Educational Research Association

 The purpose of the Japanese Educational Research Association is to “advance and promote educational research -- through the presentation of its theory and application, exchange of knowledge, and collaboration with relevant associations, both at home and abroad -- and thus contribute to the development of our nation’s academia” (see the Regulations and Rules of Operation).
-Founded in 1941, the Association now has some 2700 individual members as one of the leading Japanese research associations with a focus on research areas involving educational studies.
+Founded in 1941, the Association now has some 2800 individual members as one of the leading Japanese research associations with a focus on research areas involving educational studies.

 As well as holding a yearly conference every August, the Association publishes a Japanese journal (Kyoikugaku Kenkyu) quarterly and an English journal (Educational Studies in Japan) yearly.
 Various symposia, research gatherings, and seminars for young researchers are also held frequently, along with research activities and meetings focused within seven geographical sectors of Japan, in order to work toward the further development of educational studies research in this country.
+Last year, a new term began with the re-election of board members in August 2023, and based on the achievements of the previous term (August 2021 to August 2023), we are trying to develop our activities from the following four points.

 Publication